 Question #33

-A both the forward and the reverse reactions have stopped.
+A the forward reaction has stopped.

 B neither the forward nor the reverse reaction has stopped

-C the reverse reaction has stopped.
+D the reverse reaction has stopped.

 E the sum of the concentrations of A and B must equal the sum of the concentrations of C and D.